 “You know you’re on the perfect path when you wouldn’t change anything about it.”

-Goals can be great tools to help you cultivate a perfect path, but they’re only effective inasmuch as they help you to experience an incredibly awesome present.
+Goals can be great tools to help you cultivate a perfect path, but they’re only effective as much as they help you to experience an incredibly awesome present.
 If they don’t improve the present, they’re probably not very good goals.

 I’ve been thinking about this idea of cultivating the perfect path for a while now, and it’s really shifted the way I think about a lot of things.
 It’s caused me to…